Gen081/Autonomous-Machine-Learning/README.md

 ![](pics/sock-shop-pods.png)

-Once all the services are running, I can visit the app on my web browser!
+Once all the services are running, I can open the app on my web browser!
 However, in order to achieve this, I must set up port forwarding, then get the front-end IP address and port as follow:

 - Run the command below in a separate shell window: